 There is also a biblical reference to the number 13 as being unlucky – Judas was the 13th guest to sit down to the last supper and we know how that turned out.
 Whether they recognize the biblical reference or not, that 13 is unlucky is pervasive here and we see lots of people avoiding this number as they choose addresses, closing dates, and more.
 Most hospitals and other official buildings here in Toronto, skip the 13th floor for this reason.

 Numerology is also often at play when sellers price their homes or put in a bid to purchase.

 The principles of feng shui that originate in China, are another governing system we see investors adhere to in the search for a perfect property.
 This system is about creating harmony and balance with your living environment, allowing qi to flow naturally through your space and through you.
 Feng shui looks to balance all of the elements in your home – earth, wood, water, metal, and fire.
 Each element has its own characteristics; wood for instance is tied to natural growth and vibrant health.
 This element is represented by rectangular shapes, green and brown colors, living plants and is typically placed in the east and southeast portions of the home or property.

 Clients that follow the principles of feng shui, often look for:

 - Views of the water, as water holds qi and is a symbol for wealth, abundance, and fluidity.

 - Properties on a rectangular lot, which represents the wood element and is prized for the way energy can move about the space.

-- Properties on an upward incline which indicates a rise in property value.
+- Properties on an upward incline indicate a rise in property value.
 Avoid living on a decline, which suggests your fortune might simply roll away.

 There is always so much to consider when choosing the perfect property.
-I feel so privileged to be working alongside clients from around the globe, developing a deep appreciation for practices, philosophies and principles that are rooted in culture and history.
-It’s been an unexpected bonus of this job!
+I feel so privileged to be working alongside clients from around the globe, developing a deep appreciation for practices, philosophies, and principles that are rooted in culture and history.
+It’s been an unexpected bonus for this job!